th7mo/notes/nginx.md

 to it in `sites-enabled/` which will activate it.

 Make a configuration file for each domain.
-It is recommended to name the configuration file `{domain-name-without-top-level-domain}.conf`.
+It is recommended to name the configuration file `<domain-name-without-top-level-domain>.conf`.
 For this website the configuration file could be `th7mo.conf`.
 A minimal configuration looks like this: